-Assessment Results 2019-2020: Funding for July 2016-June 2017 fiscal year for the Quality Enhancement Plan (QEP) was provided above the required level.
+• Assessment Results 2019-2020: Funding for the July 2019-2020 fiscal year for the Quality Enhancement Plan (QEP) was provided at 43%.
+This funding level, while below the 90% goal, has proven adequate for the current fiscal year due, in part, to one unfilled QEP position, Early Alert Coordinator.